1259iknowthat/CTF-WRITEUPS/WannaGame-Freshman-2022/just_stego.md

 ~pic~

-I think this is the hardest challenge in Forensics LMAO.
-"Clueless" - That just kept repeating in my head for few days xD
+I think this is the hardest challenge in Forensics (in my opinion) LMAO.
+"Clueless" - That had just kept repeating in my head for few days xD.
+I had stuck for many hours.
+I'm so noob, sadge :(

 First of all, I used `binwalk` to extract some contents in the image.
 There was actually 1 PNG file in it.